st-jon/connect-four/readme.md

 <img src="assets/connect4_1.gif" width="600">

-Otherwise, just have fun with your friend trying to kick their asses...
+Otherwise, just have fun with your friends.

 ### Installing

-to install the game on your local machine just clone the repository to your local machin and open the index.html file in your prefered browser.
+to install the game on your local machine just clone the repository to your local machine and open the index.html file in your prefered browser (CHROME should work better...).

 ## Built With